 In the codices minden-DPs could precede sentence negation, in a configuration $\forall \ldots \neg$, which was of course equivalent to $\neg \ldots \exists$.
-(As seen from (52b), egmenden lit. 'one-every' could also appear in this role, whereas mind did not.
+(As seen from (52-b), egmenden lit. 'one-every' could also appear in this role, whereas mind did not.
 Sentence (53), with a similar surface syntax, conveys a different meaning.)

-- (52) a. menden titk nem lèhètètlèn tenèked every secret not impossible you-dat 'No secret is impossible before thee.'
-Lit.
-'Every secret is not impossible before thee.' - b. egmenden gonozt ne gondollon o baratt'a èllèn one-every evil-ACC not think-IMP.3SG he friend-Poss.3SG against 'No-one should think ill of his brethren.'
-(Vienna C., 305) - c. mynden ydóben be ne mennyen az sanctuariomba, ..., every time-INE in not go-IMP.3sG the sanctum-ILL hogh megh ne hallyon that PRT not die-IMP.3sG '(Aaron) should never enter the sanctum, lest he should die.'
-(Jordánszky C., 99) Lit.
-'At every/any time, Aaron must not enter the sanctum, lest he should die.'
+- (52) a. menden titk nem lèhètètlèn tenèked Every secret not impossible you-DAT 'No secret is impossible before thee' (Vienna C. 136) Lit.
+'Every secret is not impossible before thee' b. egmenden gonozt ne gondollon o baratt'a one-every evil-ACC not think-IMP.3SG he friend-POSS.3SG èllèn against 'No-one should think ill of his brethren' (Vienna C. 305) - c. mynden ydóben be ne mennyen az sanctuariomba, ..., every time-INE in not go-IMP.3SG the sanctum-ILL ... that hogh megh ne hallyon PRT not die-IMP.3SG '(Aaron) should never enter the sanctum, lest he should die' (Jordánszky C. 99) Lit.
+'At every/any time, Aaron must not enter the sanctum, lest he should die'